Kin Price Tops $0.0000 on Major Exchanges (KIN)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Kin (CRYPTO:KIN) uses the hashing algorithm.
-Its launch date was September 12th, 2017.
+Kin (KIN) uses the hashing algorithm.
+It was first traded on September 12th, 2017.
 Kin’s total supply is 9,999,999,195,053 tokens and its circulating supply is 2,207,205,857,150 tokens.
-The official message board for Kin is kin.org/news.
-Kin’s official website is www.kin.org.
+Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
+Kin’s official message board is kin.org/news.
+The official website for Kin is www.kin.org.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
-Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.